 Want to compare the gross margin and gross profit per product?
 It’s pretty hard to calculate how much time and space you spend on a particular product, so just count your costs and divide by the number of items sold.
-This is what most of the retailers do, even though advanced enterprise management software can be customized to calculate item’s dimension, stocking time and much more.
-Get a good software that allows this in future.
+This is what most of the retailers do, even though advanced enterprise management software can be customized to calculate the item’s dimension, stocking time and much more.
+Get good software that allows this in future.

 An enterprise retail management suite provides practically infinite possibilities to build custom retail statistics.

 May we suggest you first get familiar with the essentials, and then work out specific indicators, relevant to your retail business, and compare your result to internal and industry benchmarks.